Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Instructions

-1. Fill a large pot with cool water, add in the oil and salt, then place over high heat.
+1. Place a large pot over high heat.

-5. Chop the onions into small pieces, chop the tomatoes in half, and dice the cucumbers.
+8. Chop the onions into small pieces, peel and dice the cucumber, then slice the tomatoes in half.

-7. Then add in the chopped vegetables and fold well.
+11. Add in the chopped seafood and vegetables, then fold well.

 Notes